May 17, 2021

 Tip 2: DON’T Trim the Fat.

 Fat gives the meat flavor, so trim thick pieces of fat but don’t cut it all off.
-Make sure to remove that silvery looking skin, as it will not soften up and doesn’t provide any extra flavor.
-New York Strip teak has a little marbling throughout but the fat cap along the edge is where the flavor really comes from.
-I like to trim any areas where it’s REALLY thick but for the most part I trim any fat that didn’t cook down after cooking.
+Make sure to remove that silvery-looking skin, as it will not soften up and doesn’t provide any extra flavor.
+New York Strip steak has a little marbling throughout but the fat cap along the edge is where the flavor really comes from.
+I like to trim any areas where it’s REALLY thick but for the most part, I trim any fat that didn’t cook down after cooking.